 What happens to my luggage each day?

 Our support vehicles are with the group all of the time.
 All luggage and spares will be carried in them as we travel to Paris.
-Space is limited and hard-sided luggage is not suitable, so it is essential that your kit is packed in a soft bag, rucksack or expedition kit-bag weighing up to 15kg.
+Space is limited so it is essential that your kit is packed in a soft bag, cabin case, rucksack or expedition kit-bag weighing up to 15kg.

 What insurance will I require?